 - 8. Voltage Burden of Ammeter.
 Move the voltmeter in the above circuit so as to measure the voltage drop across the ammeter (rather than your resistor).
-Report the result. - 9.
+Report the result.
+(Note for an ideal ammeter: $\Delta V = 0$ V.) - 9.
 Disconnect the DMMs, and make a circuit where the power supply is directly attached to the resistor.
 Holding the resistor between your fingers carefully and slowly raise the voltage produced by the power supply.
 At some point (typically > 20 V) the resistor should start to warm up.
 Using the power supply meter, record the voltage that produced a noticeable heating effect.
 Calculate the power (watts) required for this heating effect.
 (No need to calculate error.) - 10.
 Return the power supply to the approximate voltage level produced by the battery pack and disconnect your resistor.
 Switch the METER switch to CURRENT.
 Use a banana plug wire to short circuit the output of the power supply.
 (Note that short circuiting most devices will result in damage.
 These lab power supplies are [I hope] an exception to this rule.)
 Notice that the CURRENT ADJ knob now allows you to set the current through the wire (and of course the voltage across the wire is nearly zero).
 As long as the output voltage is less than the set voltage limit, the CURRENT ADJ knob is in control.
 If (as before) the current is below the set current limit, the VOLTAGE ADJ knob is in control.
-Thus if the voltage limit is set high, you have an adjustable voltage source. - 11.
+Thus if the voltage limit is set high, you have an adjustable current source; if the current limit is set high, you have an adjustable voltage source. - 11.
 Voltage divider.
 "Pot" = potentiometer.

 Set up the potentiometer circuit shown and power it with the LAMBDA power supply.
-Measure $V{\rm out}$ with a DMM.
+Measure V{out} with a DMM.
 This is a classic voltage divider.
 Notice that by adjusting the pot, any fraction of the supplied voltage can be produced.
-Note: To measure $V{\rm out}$, attach a voltmeter between the bubbles.
+Note: To measure V{out} , attach a voltmeter between the bubbles.

 - 0. Basic AC measurements.
 For this and following sections you need not report errors in measurements, but always record every digit displayed on the DMM or scope and use devices on proper scales/ranges. - 1.
-Wavetek 180 as ac power source - Set up the circuit shown using your resistor and your WAVETEK 180 (as the ac voltage source).
+WAVETEK 180 as ac power source

+Set up the circuit shown using your resistor, a Metex 3800 voltmeter, and your WAVETEK 180 (as the ac voltage source).
 Start with all the WAVETEK knobs fully counter-clockwise.
 (This is basically everything off and sine wave function selected.)
 Using the big knob and the FREQ MULT knob, set the frequency to 1 kHz.
 This will also turn on the WAVETEK.